 Sponsorship income is primarily associated with sponsorship of fundraising events.
 Benefits include advertisement in program brochure published at the event as well as access to the event.
 Revenue is recognized upon completion of the event.
-Sponsorship income of \$231,737 and \$167,734 was recognized for the year ended June 30, 2023 and 2022, respectively.
+Sponsorship income of \$131,443 and \$231,737 was recognized for the years ended June 30, 2024 and 2023, respectively.